 Length: 2 pages

-This bill was introduced on April 12, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 12, 2011, in a previous session of Congress, but it did not receive a vote.

 Apr 12, 2011